 Welcome Hosts in blue uniforms are available for information and guidance at each key stage of the visit.
 Please talk to a member of staff at the Ticket Office entrance if you have a disability that means you are unable to queue - they can arrange priority entry for you.

-Concessions are available for disabled visitors and those aged 60+.
+Concessions are available for disabled visitors, students and those aged 60+.
 A companion ticket can also be provided free of charge for people assisting disabled visitors.
 Visit the Opening Hours and Admission prices page for more information.

 Assistance dogs and pets are welcome.